 As we expand our direct selling channel, we face additional product marketing restrictions compared to our retail store channel.
 Under applicable direct selling regulations in Mainland China, we can only register products for direct selling if we manufacture them and if they fall within categories that are authorized for direct selling, such as cosmetics, cleaning supplies, health foods, healthcare devices, small kitchen utensils and household appliances.
 Products that are not registered for direct selling are prohibited from being marketed or sold through our direct sales channel.
-The process for registering products for the direct sales channel in Mainland China is subject to delays; in fact, government authorities have not been processing new registrations for direct selling since the beginning of the 100-day action in early 2019.
+The process for registering products for direct selling since the beginning of the 100-day action in early 2019.
 Any marketing or sale of non-direct selling products by our independent direct sellers could result in negative publicity, fines and other government sanctions being imposed against us, including if a product is initially classified as a direct selling product but is later re-classified.